CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ### Some notes on state

-Annoyingly, most descriptions (including mine) assume that domains, variables, and arcs exist globally and uniquely.
+Annoyingly, most pseudocode (including mine) assume that domains, variables, and arcs exist globally and uniquely.
 That is, updating a variable in one function updates it everywhere in the general context.
 This is very convenient for thinking about how the algorithm works, but less so for implementing it (especially in a functional language).

 I initially tried having everything return a pair with a boolean and the new